bhrott/my-bat-belt/README.md

 [Club House](https://clubhouse.io/): Intuitive and easy-to-use project management tools for software teams that want to see the big picture.

+[Pipefy](https://www.pipefy.com/platform/): Pipefy is a cloud-based business process management platform that empowers managers to build and execute any type of workflow.

 ## Mobile
 [brainfood-mobile-performance-vol3](http://www.awwwards.org/brainfood-mobile-performance-vol3.pdf): document for mobile performance experience and how it matters.